 Edible Mushrooms: a forager’s guide to the fungi of Britain, Ireland and Europe covers about 450 edible and toxic fungi recorded as present in the British Isles and the temperate zones of Europe.
 Detailed information and high quality photographs are provided on well over 300 of the most important edible, toxic and very common species, plus a few that are of interest for other reasons.
 The most comprehensive competing books currently in print cover fewer than 100 species.
-The book is published by Green Books and is available from the normal book retailing sources, as well as direct from the publisher.
-Signed copies are available directly from me at the RRP of £25/£35. (includes P&P, 5% discount if you pay by BACS transfer instead of paypal, please email me for details.)
+The book is published by Green Books and is available from regular book retailers.

 British fungi foraging: from mycophobia to mycomania